ivee-tech/FeatureFlagsDemo/README.md

 ## Conclusion

 Feature Flags are a powerful tool in a developer's toolbelt.
-However, they require discipline and proper organisation to make sure they work as expected and don't impact the existing application stability.
+However, they require discipline and proper planning to make sure they work as expected and don't impact the existing application stability.
-In conjunction with deployment strategies such as Blue / Green deployments, Feature Flags could potentially help you ship many features more often and deliver value to your customers.
+In conjunction with deployment strategies such as Blue / Green deployments, Feature Flags could potentially help you ship many features more often and deliver value faster to your customers.

 ---